-A student may enter the Institute as an AUDIT student and take up to 16-quarter units.
+A student may enter the University under AUDIT status and take up to 16-quarter units.
 Upon completion of the 16th unit, a student must have met all requirements for full admission before any credit may be applied toward the degree.
 The Audit Transcript Conversion fee applies.
 See the Financial Information section.